o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot.md

 - The importer can read both: URDF, as well as XACRO files.
 - The importer takes into account all features of the XACRO format, such as includes and variables.
 - Mesh files can be copied automatically to the asset folder of the O3DE project.
-- The importer creates a multi-body structure using articulations or classic rigid bodies and joints models.
+- The importer creates a multi-body structure using articulations or classic rigid bodies and joints components.

 ### Importing URDF/XACRO - step-by-step